tehcyx/kyma-integration/readme.md

 # How To Run On k8s/kind

-* Install Kyma on minikube
+* Install Kyma on minikube or use a remote Kyma.
 * Run `make setupkind` to initialize a kind cluster just for this application.
 * Run `make docker` to create a docker binary
 * Run `docker build -f build/package/Dockerfile -t kyma-integration:$(shell cat VERSION)` to create a docker container and tag it with the current version.